gterai/RidgeR/README.md

 ### 1) Preparing a data directory
 You have to prepare a data directory in which “seqX.fa”, “seqY.fa” and “act.txt” files are included.
-The seqX.fa file contains an RNA sequence, the seqY.fa file contains RNA sequences in the FASTA format, and act.txt file contains their activity values in a tab delimited format (Please see the act.txt file in the example/pair directory in the example.tar.gz file).
+The seqX.fa file contains an RNA sequence, the seqY.fa file contains RNA sequences in the FASTA format, and act.txt file contains their activity values in a tab delimited format (see the act.txt file in the example/pair directory in the example.tar.gz file).
 Currently, the seqX file must not contain multiple RNA sequences.
-Please note that the length of RNA sequences in seqY.fa must be the same.
+Note that the length of RNA sequences in seqY.fa must be the same.

 ### 2) Running the program
 Type the following command.